 About Etz Chaim

-Etz Chaim Jewish Primary School is a one form entry primary school with a nursery and which caters for children between the ages of 4-11 (Reception to Year 6 inclusive) serving the local community in Mill Hill, North London.
-The school is committed to the practice of Modern Orthodox Judaism.
-The school opened in September 2011 and was excited to be one of the first new Free Schools that year.
+Etz Chaim Jewish Primary School is a one form entry primary school with classes from Reception to Year 6.
+We are a school under the auspices of the Office of The Chief Rabbi.
+We are committed to the practice of Modern Orthodox Judaism.
+The school opened in September 2011 and was one of the first new Free Schools that year.
+For our first two years we were located in temporary accommodation and moved to our permanent site in September 2013.

-The school primarily services the Mill Hill Community in the London Borough of Barnet.
-The vast majority of pupils live less than two miles from the school and the school is highly over-subscribed.
-The school currently has pupils from age four to eleven and has 164 pupils on roll (84 girls, 100 boys).
-The proportion of children eligible for Free School Meals is below average (1.8%), as is the proportion of children from ethnic minority groups (7.6%) and the proportion who speak English as an additional language (14.0%).
-The proportion of pupils with SEN is below average (6.2%).
+The school currently has pupils from age four to eleven and has 177 pupils on roll (94 girls and 84 boys).
+The proportion of children eligible for Free School Meals is below average (4%), as is the proportion of children from ethnic minority groups (15.3%).
+English as an additional language is above average (23%).
+The proportion of pupils with SEN is below average (5.6%).